Outlook for household spending slumped in April, New York Fed says

 The central bank Survey of Consumer Expectations for April showed that the outlook for spending fell by half a percentage point to an annual rate of 5.2%, the lowest level since September 2021.

 That came with a corresponding decline of 0.3 percentage point in the overall outlook for inflation over the next year.
-Respondents expect an inflation rate of about 4.4% in the next 12 months, still well above the three-year outlook for 2.9% and the five-year view of 2.6%.
+Respondents expect an inflation rate of regarding 4.4% in the next 12 months, still well above the three-year outlook for 2.9% and the five-year view of 2.6%.

 All of those levels are still above the Fed’s 2% inflation target, though they are drifting closer to the goal.

-The survey’s results come less than a week after the Fed approved its 10th consecutive interest rate hike since March 2022.
+The survey’s results come less than a week following the Fed approved its 10th consecutive interest rate hike since March 2022.
 That took the benchmark fed funds rate to a target range of 5% to 5.25%, the highest level since August 2007.

 Consumers expect to see gas prices climb by 5.1% over the next year, a half-point increase from the March survey.
 Food prices are projected to rise by 5.8%, a 0.1 percentage point decline from the previous month.
 The outlook for college costs dropped sharply, falling to an expected increase of 7.8% that was 1.1 percentage points lower than March.